hamxiaoz/10x-developer/meteor.md

 ## Performance

 DB
 - When setup db, enable db oplog
+    - If your query has a limit but not a sort specifier, your query can't take advantage of oplog `Posts.find({category: "meteor"}, {limit: 10});`
 - _ [add index](https://kadira.io/academy/meteor-performance-101/content/make-your-app-faster#learn-indexing)

 Publication